Duration of detention

 Asylkoordination Österreich Visit Website

 Detention should be as short as possible,[1] and cannot exceed 6 months for adults,[2] and 3 months for children over the age of 14.[3]
-Prior to November 2017, these maximum time limits were 4 months and 2 months respectively.
 There is also a possibility to exceptionally extend these periods for up to 18 months, e.g. when the identity or citizenship cannot be verified or when the foreigner resisted against police force in the context of deportation.[4]
-As regards asylum seekers, detention should generally not last longer than 4 weeks following the final decision on the application.[5]
+As regards asylum applicants, detention should generally not last longer than 4 weeks following the final decision on the application.[5]

-Figures on the average duration of detention of asylum seekers in general are not available.
-In 2019, however, the average time of a person kept in detention centre was 28.9 days.[6]
-This average time increased significantly in 2020, when asylum seekers who were detained on the ground of Article 76 (2) (1) FPG (i.e. the person has violated a travel ban) were detained for 83.3 days.[7]
-As of September 2023, the average time overall was 29 days (2022: 32.8 days), while specific data on the average detention time of asylum seekers is not available.[8]
+Figures on the average duration of detention of asylum applicants in general are not available.
+As of 2024, the average time overall was 22 days (2023: 29 days;2022: 32.8 days), while specific data on the average detention time of asylum applicants is not available.[6]

-At the start of 2023, applicants with the prospect of being returned to Italy via Dublin directive were kept in detention as the BFA assumed that Italy would change its policy of not taking back Dublin returnees.
-At the end of 2023, possible Dublin returnees to Italy were released after a short time as Italy has not changed its policy.[10]
+As of December 2024, applicants with the prospect of being returned to Italy via Dublin directive were kept in detention as the BFA assumed that Italy would change its policy of not taking back Dublin returnees.
+In 2024, like in 2023, possible Dublin returnees to Italy were released after a short time as Italy has not changed its policy in 2024.[8]
+There were no Dublin returns to Italy in 2024.[9]

 [1] Article 80(1) FPG.